What Is Conversation Intelligence Software?

 How to Choose Conversation Intelligence Software

 A useful evaluation framework: an AI sales tool is only valuable if it makes your existing process faster, clearer, or more predictable.
 If a platform does not plug directly into your CRM, it is already a difficult sell to your team.
-Reps will not navigate between multiple tabs to extract value from a conversation intelligence tool.
+In our experience, reps will not navigate between multiple tabs to extract value from a conversation intelligence tool.
 The insights need to surface inside their existing workflow.

 Match Conversation Intelligence to Your Sales Motion